 No 16 Matai Par 4 Men, Par 5 Women

 A long hole in metres but it is made a little easier with help from the prevailing easterly and the lack of out of bounds (unless you go 20m through the green).
 The hole doglegs right 140m out from the green.
 Off the tee the hole is well protected by tall pines 180m out.
 The best position off the tee is anywhere on the fairway although shorter drivers will be better placed for the second on the left side of the fairway.
 The green is sloped to the front and like a number of holes on the course and any ball hit through the green will be difficult to get up and down.
-Trees are in front of and either side of the green but will only catch the widest shots.
+Trees are either side of the green but will only catch the widest shots.
 Plenty of challenging putts on this green.

 No 17 Green Hayes Par 4